-Name: Otto Buttula Title: Non-Executive Chairman Experience and expertise: Mr Buttula has had extensive experience and success in investment research, funds management, information and biotechnologies and has held directorships in a number of public companies.
+Name Otto Buttula Title Non-Executive Chairman Experience and expertise Mr Buttula has had extensive experience and success in investment research, funds management, information and biotechnologies and has held directorships in a number of public companies.
 Mr Buttula's executive experience includes co-founder and CEO and Managing Director of IWL Ltd, an online financial services company that listed on the ASX in 1999.
 The company grew from a market capitalisation of \$48 million at listing before a takeover in 2007 by Commonwealth Bank of Australia Ltd for \$373 million.
 Mr Buttula also founded and was Managing Director of Investors Mutual, prior to which he was a co-founder and director of Lonsdale Securities Ltd. Following his completion of executive duties, Mr Buttula was Non-Executive Chairman of platform and stockbroking provider Investorfirst Ltd and led the acquisition of HUB24 Ltd (ASX: HUB).
-He has also served on the Board as a non-executive director and Head of Audit and Risk at Imugene Ltd (ASX: IMU) and as Chairman of HITIQ Ltd and OncoSil Ltd. Former directorships: HITIQ Limited (resigned 27 November 2023) OncoSil Limited (resigned 31 August 2023) Interests in shares: 36,384,575 fully paid ordinary shares Interests in options: 5,425,001 Options / 500,000 ESOP Options (expired 31 July 2024) Name: Dr Trevor Lockett Title: Non-Executive Director Experience and expertise: A molecular biologist by trade, Trevor Lockett received his PhD in biochemistry from the University of Adelaide and postdoctoral experience at the Rockefeller University in New York.
+More recently, he served on the Board as a non-executive director and Head of Audit and Risk at Imugene Ltd (ASX: IMU) between 2014 and 2016.
+Former directorships HITIQ Limited (resigned 27 November 2023) OncoSil Medical Limited (resigned 31 August 2023) Interests in shares 36,384,575 fully paid ordinary shares Interests in options 5,425,001 Options/500,000 ESOP Options (expired 31 July 2024) Name Dr Trevor Lockett Title Non-Executive Director Experience and expertise A molecular biologist by trade, Trevor Lockett received his PhD in biochemistry from the University of Adelaide and postdoctoral experience at the Rockefeller University in New York.
 With over 30 years of research experience, predominantly at the CSIRO, Trevor has led large, multidisciplinary research efforts in the areas of prostate cancer gene therapy, colorectal cancer prevention and the promotion of gastrointestinal health.
 In his role as Theme Leader, Colorectal Cancer and Gut Health, Trevor oversaw the research efforts leading to the technology that is to become ColoSTAT [TM] .
-Interests in shares: 1,678,300 fully paid ordinary shares Interests in options: 193,650 Options / 125,000 ESOP Options (expired 31 July 2024) Name: Lou Panaccio Title: Non-Executive Director Experience and expertise: A chartered accountant with extensive management experience in business and healthcare services.
-Lou is currently on the boards of ASX listed companies Sonic Healthcare Limited and Avita Medical, Inc. Lou is also on the board of Unison Housing Ltd. Lou has more than twenty years' experience as a board member of both public and private, for profit and not for profit companies.
-Previously, Lou was the CEO of Melbourne Pathology and Monash IVF, and executive Chairman of Health Networks Australia.
-Other current directorships: Sonic Healthcare Limited Avita Medical, Inc. Adherium Limited Interests in shares: 1,079,000 fully paid ordinary shares Interests in options: 124,500 Options / 37,500 ESOP Options (expired 31 July 2024)
+Interests in shares 1,678,300 fully paid ordinary shares Interests in options 193,650 Options/125,000 ESOP Options (expired 31 July 2024)